stefax/cloud-developer/README.md

 - You can currently list feed items or show one specific one without being logged in
 - You can create and edit a feed item when you're logged in (no ownership check implemented!)
 - For read and write access to the S3 bucket, we use [signed urls](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html)
+- **Important Note on CORS**: To enable API access from any frontend, the `Access-Control-Allow-Origin` is currently set to `*`.
+It would be better to restrict that.

 ### 2.3.2 Requirements
 1. needs a postgresql database with the feed table, that is exclusive to this Feed REST API